-SmartCraftTM VesselView
+SmartCraftTM VesselView (Option)

-Your boat is equipped with the SmartCraft VesselView feature.
-VesselView allows the operator to receive critical operational information, displayed clearly and instantly at the helm display.
-The system continuously monitors and reports information ranging from basic operating data to detailed vessel environment information (see Fig. 2.18.1).
+Your boat is equipped with the SmartCraftTM Vessel View feature.
+VesselView allows the boat operator to receive a wealth of critical operational information, displayed clearly and instantly at the helm on the LCD display.
+The system continuously monitors and reports information ranging from basic operating data to detailed vessel environment information.